w3st-io/rptide/README.md

 * SECRET_KEY = < Your secret goes here >
 ```

-## Note to Self..
-Anytime you are creating code that will modify the database think from the server side first.
-A good application is lite and most of the work should be done by the server.

 ## Server Status System
 ```
 * "executed: false" --> Unexpected Error